-Note: In Thailand, you’ll need type “A”, “B”, “C”, or “O” adapters / converters.
-Or, a staff favorite is the universal adapter and a voltage converter (if you plan on using your own hairdryer).
+In Thailand, you’ll need type “A”, “B”, “C”, or “O” adapters / converters.
+Or, Amazon has universal adapters and voltage converters (if you plan on using your own hairdryer).

-Thailand is exotic, tropical, and extremely historic.
+Thailand is tropical and extremely historic.
 What more could you want?!
 As you prepare to spend time in this warm and glittering destination, here are some expert tips to help you understand the ins and outs of Asia, and feel like a true local:

 - Begging: You may see monks begging, especially in busy cities like Bangkok.
 However, Monks are not allowed to beg for money or food so if you see this, it means this person is posing as a monk.